bentheiii/envolved/docs/envvar.rst

     .. attribute:: description
         :type: str| collections.abc.Sequence[str] | None

         A description of the environment variable.
 Used when :ref:`describing:Describing Environment Variables`.
+Can also be set to a sequence of strings, in which case each string will be a separate paragraph in the description.

     .. attribute:: monkeypatch
         :type: T | missing | no_patch | discard